 Generally, when a former employee applies for unemployment benefits, you will be offered the opportunity to respond to the request.
 In most states, both the employee and the employer have the opportunity to appeal adverse decisions.

-Some of the issues surrounding eligibility or lack of eligibility for unemployment benefits is quite technical and may not be intuitive.
-An experienced unemployment insurance attorney like the labor lawyers in our firm can ensure that you are aware of all of the potential weaknesses in your former employee’s claim and know how to best present your evidence.
+Some issues surrounding eligibility or lack of eligibility for unemployment benefits is quite technical and may not be intuitive.
+An experienced unemployment insurance attorney like the labor lawyers in our firm can ensure that you are aware of all the potential weaknesses in your former employee’s claim and know how to best present your evidence.

 Talk to a State Employment Law Attorney